-Inhalation use.
+For inhalation use only.

-Digihaler is a breath actuated, inspiratory flow-driven inhaler, with an integrated eModule (a digital version of the commercially available multi-dose dry powder inhaler, Spiromax).
-This means the active substances are delivered into the airways when the patient inhales through the mouthpiece.
+Spiromax is a breath actuated, inspiratory flow-driven inhaler, which means that the active substances are delivered into the airways when the patient inhales through the mouthpiece.

-The integrated eModule does not impact the metering or dosing functionality of the inhaler.
-Moderate and severe asthmatic patients were shown to be able to generate sufficient inspiratory flow rate to deliver the therapeutic dose (see section 5.1).
+Moderate and severe asthmatic patients were shown to be able to generate sufficient inspiratory flow rate for Spiromax to deliver the therapeutic dose (see section 5.1).

-GoResp Digihaler should be used correctly in order to achieve effective treatment.
+DuoResp Spiromax should be used correctly in order to achieve effective treatment.
 As such, the patients should be advised to read the patient information leaflet carefully and follow the instructions for use as detailed in the leaflet.

-The use of GoResp Digihaler follows three steps: open, breathe and close which are outlined below.
+The use of DuoResp Spiromax follows three steps: open, breathe and close which are outlined below.

-Open: Hold the Digihaler with the mouthpiece cover at the bottom and open the mouthpiece cover by folding it down until it is fully opened when one click is heard.
+Open: Hold the Spiromax with the mouthpiece cover at the bottom and open the mouthpiece cover by folding it down until it is fully opened when one click is heard.

 Breathe: Place the mouthpiece between the teeth with the lips closed around the mouthpiece, do not bite the mouthpiece of the inhaler.
 Breathe in forcefully and deeply through the mouthpiece.
-Remove the Digihaler from mouth and hold the breath for 10 seconds or as long as comfortable for the patients.
+Remove the Spiromax from mouth and hold the breath for 10 seconds or as long as comfortable for the patients.

-Close: Breathe out gently and close the mouthpiece cover
+Close: Breathe out gently and close the mouthpiece cover.